MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 #### D. Create a personalized training experience

 Which learning materials are needed to help make the new employee successful?
 Curate learning modules for each employee that helps orient them on organizational needs, team needs, and the tools that they will be working with daily.
-Learn more about [using Viva Learning](#build-the-new-employee-onboarding-experience)
+Learn more about [using Viva Learning.](#build-the-new-employee-onboarding-experience)

 #### E. Get feedback along the way